Lipoprotein(a)

 The amount of Lp(a) in your body is determined by the genes you received at birth from your parents.

-Lp(a) reaches its adult level by around age 5 and remains stable thereafter — except during acute illness and menopause, which can both cause Lp(a) to increase.
-Lp(a) levels are completely unrelated to your lifestyle.
+Lp(a) reaches its adult level by around age 5 and generally remains relatively stable thereafter — except during acute illness, menopause, and when there are changes in kidney and thyroid function, which can all cause Lp(a) to increase.
+Lp(a) levels are unrelated to your lifestyle.

 Do different ethnicities have different Lp(a) levels?

-High Lp(a) occurs in all ethnicities, but it seems to be more common in Black and South Asian individuals than in white, Hispanic, or East Asian individuals.
+High Lp(a) occurs in all ethnicities, but it seems to be more common in Black and South Asian people than in White, Hispanic, or East Asian people.

 More research and improved testing methods are needed to better understand the influence of race and ethnicity on Lp(a).